 Supportive | Driven | Eager | Reliable

-She is a lifelong chorister, having started singing around the age of four in her church's junior choir and participating in chorus from elementary school through high school as an alto.
-She performed in the Gettysburg College Choir as a second soprano (where she met her husband, also a singer) and has participated in various small singing ensembles as a first soprano since moving to the South Shore in 2004.
-Katie has paused her own choir activities for now and instead supports two sons who sing with SSCC in the Intermediate Choir in Hanover and one son in the Advanced Choir in Quincy, among their other activities in band, a myriad of sports, and wrestling with each other.
+Katie is a lifelong chorister, having started singing around the age of four in her church's junior choir and participating in choruses from elementary school through high school.
+She performed in the Gettysburg College Choir (where she met her husband, also a singer) and has participated in various small singing ensembles since moving to the South Shore in 2004.
+Katie now supports three sons who sing with SSCC in the Intermediate Choir in Hanover and in the Advanced Choir in Quincy, among their other activities in band, a myriad of sports, and wrestling with each other.

 Tom is a seasoned financial professional with more than 40 years of experience working in both public and not-for-profit companies.
 He has also served as a volunteer on a number of not-for-profit boards in several states in New England.
 Tom holds a B.S. in accounting from Bentley University and an M.B.A. from Babson College.
 Tom is a lifelong resident of the South Shore and aside from his love of music, enjoys spending his leisure time boating, skiing and traveling with his wife, Mary, their children, children’s spouses, and grandchildren.